Large-spotted civet

-The large-spotted civet (Viverra megaspila) is a viverrid native to Southeast Asia that is listed as Endangered on the IUCN Red List.
+The large-spotted civet (Viverra megaspila) is a species of viverrid native to Southeast Asia.
+It is listed as Endangered on the IUCN Red List.

 Characteristics

 Pocock described the large-spotted civet as varying in colour from silvery-grey to golden-buff or tawny with a black to brown pattern and large or comparatively small spots, which are separated or sometimes fusing into blotches or into vertical stripes behind the shoulders.
 White bands on the tail are mostly restricted to the sides and lower surface but very seldom form complete rings.
 Adults measure 30-30.5 in in head and body with a 13-15.5 in long tail.
 Its weight ranges from 14.5-18.5 lbs.

 Distribution and habitat

 The large-spotted civet occurs in Myanmar, Thailand, Malaysia, Cambodia, Laos, Vietnam and southern China.
 In China, it was last sighted in 1998.
 It inhabits evergreen, deciduous, and dry dipterocarp forests below elevations of 300 m.
 In Thailand, it occurs in several protected areas as far south as Ranong Province.